Monairy/Pharmacy-Managment-System/README.md

 # Pharmacy-Managment-System
 ## Python 3 is now supported

-## Make sure you have openpyxl,tkdocviewer
+## Make sure you have openpyxl, tkdocviewer

 ```
 $ pip3 install openpyxl